You can be LIGHT-YEARS ahead of 99% of the guys at the gym in just 10 minutes.

 The idea is to train for about 10 weeks in 1 rep range before switching to the next rep range.
 Always start at 8-12 reps for your first training cycle before moving on.
-Training at lower rep ranges doesn’t produce much actual size increases in muscle.
-This is the problem with workouts like “5×5″.
+Training at lower rep ranges than these won’t produce much real SIZE increases.
+This is one of the problems with workouts like “5×5″.
 To see why 5×5 workouts don’t build a lot of muscle read this article.

 This is always a controversial issue, but it shouldn’t be.
 Just picking up a weight and doing 8-12 reps over and over again isn’t going to get you anywhere.
 Intensity matters, and here’s how to make sure you do it right…

 Let’s say you can do 10 reps of barbell curls; you simply can’t get 11 reps and 5 reps feels easy.
 5 reps would then represent 50% Intensity of Effort (10 being 100%).
 If in every set you stopped at 50% intensity of effort, do you think you’d ever grow?
 You and I both know that you wouldn’t.
 It’s too easy.
 There’s simply no threatening stimulus being placed on the body forcing it to adapt and grow.

 The necessary recruitment and stimulating of the maximum number of muscle fibers comes in those last few, almost-impossible reps of a set.
 Stopping short of this point ensures that you don’t switch on the growth mechanism for growth.
 Always remember that building muscle is a defense mechanism by the body.
 If there is not a good enough reason provided (i.e. sufficient intensity), the body simply has NO reason whatsoever to trigger the adaptive response of making your muscles larger.